Wintersburg Village, California: World War II forced removal and confinement

-Events following the attack on Pearl Harbor: Charles Furuta, owner of the Furuta Gold Fish Farm, and Reverend Sohei Kowta of the Wintersburg Japanese Church were interrogated on the property by the F.B.I. following the attack on Pearl Harbor.
+Charles Furuta, owner of the Furuta Gold Fish Farm, and Reverend Sohei Kowta of the Wintersburg Japanese Church were interrogated on the property by the F.B.I. following the attack on Pearl Harbor.
 Charles was interrogated in the sunroom of the 1912 Furuta bungalow.
 Reverend Kowta was interrogated in the 1934 Wintersburg Japanese Church offices.
 Reverend Kowta was allowed to remain with his family and congregation until the time that all Japanese Americans would be forcibly removed from California.

 Furuta first was incarcerated at the Tuna Canyon Detention Station, a former Civilian Conservation Corps camp in Los Angeles County, California.
 As of March 2016, there are a total of six individuals who have been documented through the efforts of the Tuna Canyon Detention Station Coalition as having been confined at Tuna Canyon, including an elder of the Wintersburg Mission.

 On February 19, 1942, Executive Order 9066 established a military exclusion zone and mandated the forced removal of Japanese Americans from the West Coast.
 By May 1942, all Japanese Americans had been removed from Orange County, California.
-In Huntington Beach, most were directed to gather at the Pacific Electric Railway station near the Huntington Beach pier, while others were directed to the Japanese Language School in Garden Grove, before being bused to the Colorado River Relocation Center at Poston, Arizona (Poston).
+In Huntington Beach, most were directed to gather at the Pacific Electric Railway station near the Huntington Beach pier, while others were directed to the Japanese Language School in Garden Grove, before being bused to the Colorado River Relocation Center at Poston, Arizona.

-Wintersburg Mission: The missions followed their congregations and communities into confinement, safeguarding congregants' belongings and providing comfort inside relocation camps.
+The missions followed their congregations and communities into confinement, safeguarding congregants' belongings and providing comfort inside relocation camps.
 Mission clergy helped those coping with the prospect of leaving their homes for confinement.
 Clergy continued to provide support during confinement and helped those returning to Southern California after World War II, providing shelter and guidance.